Improving the Transferability of Adversarial Examples via Direction Tuning: Experiments

 \subsection{The Sensitivity Analysis}

-To analyze the sensitivity of the parameters $K$ and $\mu_2$ in direction tuning attacks, and $\gamma$ in network pruning method, we explore the impact of $K\in[1,20]$, $\mu_2\in[0,1]$ and $\gamma\in$[0,1] on the average ASR.
+To analyze the sensitivity of the parameters $K$ and $\mu_2$ in direction tuning attacks, and $\gamma$ in network pruning method, we explore the impact of parameters $K$, $\mu_2$ and $\gamma$ on the average ASR in Fig.~\ref{fig:ablation_k_decay2_gamma} when $K\in[1,20]$, $\mu_2\in[0,1]$ and $\gamma\in$[0,1].

-\textbf{The parameters $K$ and $\mu_2$ in direction tuning attacks.} When $K=1$ and $\mu_2=0$, DTA and VDTA will be degraded to NI-FGSM~\cite{SI-NI-FGSM} and VNI-FGSM~\cite{VMI-FGSM}, respectively.
-As depicted in Fig.~\ref{fig:ablation_k_decay2_gamma}-(1) to (4), our attacks with the majority combination of $K$ and $\mu_2$ have higher transferability than NI-FGSM~\cite{SI-NI-FGSM} and VNI-FGSM~\cite{VMI-FGSM}.
+\textbf{The parameters $K$ and $\mu_2$ in direction tuning attacks.} As depicted in Fig.~\ref{fig:ablation_k_decay2_gamma}-(1) to (4), our DTA and VDTA attacks have higher transferability than NI-FGSM~\cite{SI-NI-FGSM} and VNI-FGSM~\cite{VMI-FGSM} in the most combination of $K$ and $\mu_2$.
 Besides, the transferability of our attacks becomes greater as the increase of $K$.
-When combining a moderate decay $\mu_2$, our attacks can achieve the best transferability.
-Due to the time complexity increasing with $K$, a suitable $K$ is required to balance the transferability and computation cost.
-Eventually, we set the parameters as $K=10$ and $\mu_2=0.0$ on DTA, and $K=10$ and $\mu_2=0.8$ on VDTA.
+When combining a moderate decay $\mu_2$, our attacks can achieve the best transferability in different sizes of decay $\mu_2$.
+Particularly, even if $K$ is determined as a small number (i.e., $K=2$), the transferability can be still significantly increased.
+Note that, when $K=1$ and $\mu_2=0$, DTA and VDTA will be degraded to NI-FGSM~\cite{SI-NI-FGSM} and VNI-FGSM~\cite{VMI-FGSM}, respectively.
+Due to the time complexity of our attacks increases as the parameter $K$ increases, a suitable $K$ is required to balance the transferability and computation cost.
+Eventually, we set the parameters as $K=10$ and $\mu_2=0.0$ on DTA, and $K=10$ and $\mu_2=0.8$ on VDTA, respectively.

 \textbf{The parameter $\gamma$ in network pruning method.} We then investigate the influence of the parameter $\gamma$ on the transferability of direction tuning attacks where the parameters $K$ and $\mu_2$ are fixed as the optimal values.
 When $\gamma=0$, the network pruning method will be invalid.
 As depicted in Fig.~\ref{fig:ablation_k_decay2_gamma}-(5), when $\gamma\in [0,0.9]$, the average ASR gradually rises as $\gamma$ increases, which demonstrates the effectiveness of network pruning method on enhancing the transferability of our direction tuning-based attacks.
 Therefore, the parameter $\gamma$ of the network pruning method is set as 0.9 when the method is applied in our direction tuning-based attacks.